All About Academics

 - What online and distance learning options are available.

-The total number of instructional staff teaching the 1,013 undergraduate students at College of Notre Dame of Maryland is 242.
+The total number of instructional staff teaching the 874 undergraduate students at College of Notre Dame of Maryland is 245.
 When this is adjusted to account for those with part-time status, the result is the "full-time equivalent" (FTE) count.
-Using the FTE count for students and staff results in a "student to instructor" ratio of 12 to 1 which makes College of Notre Dame of Maryland better than the typical college regarding instructional attention.
+Using the FTE count for students and staff results in a "student to instructor" ratio of 7 to 1 which places College of Notre Dame of Maryland among the best concerning instructional attention.

 The vast majority of instructors (100.0%) are "faculty" rather than "lecturers".